Governance statement

 Elected Members’ code of conduct

 The Remuneration Authority is responsible for setting the amount that each Council can spend on remunerating its elected members.
-The Authority sets the salary of the Mayor and provides guidance to the Council on the salary of the Councillors.
+The Authority sets the salary of the mayor and provides guidance to councils on the salary of the Councillors.

 Read more about the current remuneration.